coding-competitions/ghost-in-the-shell/README.md

 program (bot) must be packaged within a Docker container for easy deployment.

-The submission must be accompanied by a `README.md` file which contains details about the design and purpose of your chatbot, with a yaml header in the following format:
+The submission must be accompanied by a `README.md` file which contains details about the design and purpose of your chat bot, with a yaml header in the following format:

     ---
     layout: entry